codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 $ docker push andretorrescodurance/realworld:0.1
 ```

-> Case you don't add the repository before the image name you might have  trouble pushing the image to Docker Hub.
+> If you don't add the repository before the image name, you might have  trouble pushing the image to Docker Hub.

-Now instead of building from scratch you can just use the image from Docker Hub in your `docker-compose.yml` and run without sending the source files anywhere.
+Now instead of building from scratch, you can just use the image from Docker Hub in your `docker-compose.yml` and run without sending the source files anywhere.

 ```yml
 version: '3.1'